MobileFirstLLC/shortcuts-for-chrome/docs/index.md

 <p style="font-size: 120%; line-height: 2; margin-top:3rem; margin-bottom: 3rem;">
 <strong>Shortcuts for Chrome</strong> is a customizable browser navigation menu you can add to Chrome browser
 by installing it <a rel="nofollow noreferrer" href="https://chrome.google.com/webstore/detail/jnmekaomnicdcpgdndekkmojfomifjal" target="_blank">from Chrome Web Store</a>.
-It gives you a flat menu of all internal <code>chrome://</code> browser URLs which are otherwise hard to find or require typing and prior knowledge to access.
+It gives you a flat menu of all internal <code>chrome://</code> browser URLs, which are otherwise hard to find or require typing and prior knowledge of their existence.
 This application provides a graphical point-and-click alternative, with ability to pin and sort favorite links.
 </p>